hazelcast/hazelcast/docs/design/sql/04-protocol.md

 ## 2 Query ID

-Query execution is a distributed process which spans one or more nodes.
+Query execution is a distributed process that spans one or more nodes.
 Every query execution is assigned with a unique ID which is propagated with messages to participating members.
 The ID must be unique cluster-wide.

 We thus define the query ID as follows.